Acuity Brands: History

 By the 1990s, NSI's lighting and chemical divisions made up more than half of the company's revenues and operating incomes combined, and both divisions were still rapidly growing.
 In 1992, NSI added Graham Group, Europe's second-largest specialty chemical manufacturer at the time, and Kleen Canada to its chemical division.
 NSI added outdoor lighting company Infranor Canada in 1995 and invested in a fluorescent lighting manufacturing facility in Monterrey, Mexico that would serve the entire North American market.
 The chemical division expanded further in 1997 with the acquisition of Enforcer Products and Pure Corporation.

 In 2001, National Service Industries announced it would combine the lighting and chemical divisions and spin off that combined entity as a separate, publicly traded company.
 Initially incorporated as L&C Spinco in June 2001, it was renamed Acuity Brands in November of the same year.

 James S. Balloun, who had taken over as CEO of NSI in the mid-1990s, moved with the spinoff to serve as the president, CEO, and chairman of the board.
-In part due to the weak economy that spurred NSI to spin off the new company in the first place, Acuity Brands struggled in its first few years.
 Balloun retired in September 2004 and was replaced by Vernon J. Nagel, who had joined the firm as executive vice president and chief financial officer in December 2001.

-Beginning in 2005, Nagel led a restructuring effort that resulted in splitting Acuity Brands into two distinct, publicly traded brands in July 2007.
-The company's chemical division, Acuity Specialty Products, spun off as Zep, Inc. and included the Zep, Enforcer, and Selig brands.
-The remaining Acuity Brands, Inc. became the holding company for Acuity Brands Lighting which included the Lithonia Lighting, Holophane, Peerless, and Mark Architectural brands, among others.
+Effective July 2007, the company's chemical division, Acuity Specialty Products, spun off as Zep, Inc. and included the Zep, Enforcer, and Selig brands.
+The remaining Acuity Brands, Inc. became the holding company for Acuity Brands Lighting, which included the Lithonia Lighting, Holophane, Peerless, and Mark Architectural brands, among others.

 Nagel's tenure as CEO saw the transition of the lighting industry to LED lighting as well as the rise of smart lighting and the internet of things.
 Acuity grew with these changes in technology, launching the Atrius IoT brand in 2017 after the acquisitions of Sensor Switch and organic creation of brands such as nLight and ROAM.
-After 16 years as president and CEO, Nagel stepped aside into an executive chairman role, and Neil Ashe was named the new head of the company.
+In January 2020, after 16 years as president and CEO, Nagel stepped aside to become executive chairman, and Neil Ashe was named the new head of the company.
+In July 2024, Sach Sankpal was named president of Acuity Brands Lighting and Lighting Controls (ABL).